 Any information provided will be kept strictly confidential and will only be used to support you with your work/studies.

 The Advice and Wellbeing Service (AWS) team coordinates the support.

 Please do let us know if there is anything we can do to improve the information in this guide, on the website and on the VLE.

-The Equality Act (2010) defines disability as a physical or mental impairment that has a substantial and long-term adverse effect on the ability to carry out normal day-to-day activities, where long term is considered to be 12 months or more.
+The Equality Act (2010) defines disability as a physical or mental impairment that has a substantial and long-term adverse effect on the ability to carry out normal day-to-day activities, where the long term is considered to be 12 months or more.
 We offer a variety of support in line with the Equality Act (2010).

-This includes providing reasonable adjustments, along with advice and guidance to ensure that staff and students are able to achieve their full potential.
+This includes providing reasonable adjustments, along with advice and guidance, to ensure that staff and students are able to achieve their full potential.